nini-fri/nini-fri/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on building a website
 - 🌱 I’m currently learning Java and Node.js
-- 👯 I’m looking to collaborate on bigger project:)